 Foods to Avoid with a Cinnamon Allergy

 Cinnamon spice is not included with “everything nice” if you are allergic.
-If you have a cinnamon allergy, you should probably avoid the following foods.
+If you have a cinnamon allergy, you should read the labels, and potentially avoid the following foods:

 - All labels stating: “Natural or Artificial Cinnamon Flavor”